 45m Burmese-marble statue on Nakkerd Hill, visible from most of the island.
 The marble plates were installed by donations, and you can still read donors' names pressed into the base tiles.
 Free entry, but the stalls at the base are unavoidable.

 The views from the hill are the secondary reward.
 You can see the curve of Karon and Kata beaches on one side and the mangroves of Phang Nga Bay on the other.
-I’ve watched the sun come up from this hill three separate times and it’s still the cleanest way to start a Phuket morning.
+Watching the sun come up from this hill is still the cleanest way to start a Phuket morning, and returning visitors consistently say the same.

 2. Wat Chalong (วัดฉลอง)